lvh/txyoga/doc/tutorial/accessing.rst

    >>> expectedKeys = ["date", "content-type", "content-length", "server"]
    >>> assert all(k in headerKeys for k in expectedKeys)

-txYoga will never return responses with missing content types.
-A later tutorial example on content type support in txYoga will elaborate on this.
+txyoga will never return responses with missing content types.
+A later tutorial example on content type support in txyoga will elaborate on this.

 .. doctest::